Hidden Markov Models for Multivariate Panel Data: Introduction

 One method of analysis for this type of data is model-based clustering, where the intent is to find groupings of observations in the data.
 A special case of model-based clustering uses dependent mixture models such as hidden Markov models (HMMs).
 HMMs are stochastic models that look to estimate an unobserved process based on an observed process, thus capturing underlying properties of the data.
 The unobserved process, or state sequence, is assumed to be a Markov chain, i.e., the next state is dependent on the past and present through the present state only.
 This dependent process makes these models useful in many applications including finance, epidemiology, sociology, and animal behaviour.

 Efforts have been made in regression models, specifically autoregressive and moving-average models \citep{hasan2009zero, sutradhar2003overview}, and in independent mixture models \citep{mcnicholas2010model}, to account for the unique longitudinal correlation structure.
-We present a modified expectation-maximization (EM) algorithm \citep{dempster1977maximum} to account for this structure in HMMs by utilizing a Cholesky-decomposed covariance matrix, similar to \citet{mcnicholas2010model} for Gaussian mixture models.
+We present a modified expectation-maximization (EM) algorithm \citep{dempster1977maximum} utilizing a Cholesky-decomposed covariance matrix, similar to \citet{mcnicholas2010model} for Gaussian mixture models.
 The presented EM algorithm is further adapted to handle missing not at random (MNAR) data, similar to \citet{sportisse2021model} and \citet{speekenbrink2021ignorable}.
+Thus, the proposed EM algorithm and family of HMMs is an improvement over traditional HMMs and their estimation procedures because: parsimonious covariance structures are possible; various types of non-random missingness are considered; and dropout is handled appropriately.
+These improvements are crucial to the modelling of panel data as all three issues --- parsimony, non-random missingness, and dropout --- are common in longitudinal studies.

 The paper is structured in the following way.
-In Section 2, we discuss methods used in independent Gaussian mixture models to control for missing data and longitudinal correlation structures, we then discuss HMMs and their estimation method.
+In Section 2, we discuss methods used in independent Gaussian mixture models to control for missing data, we then discuss HMMs and their estimation method.
 In Section~3, we introduce our proposed family of HMMs, present a method to handle informative missing data and dropouts, and provide a modified EM algorithm for estimation.
 In Section 4, we look at the performance of the new extensions on both simulated and real data.
 Lastly, in Section 5 we review the results and discuss recommendations for future work.
 Note that the notation throughout this paper is heavily influenced by \citet{maruotti2011mixed}, \citet{zucchini2009hidden}, and \citet{mcnicholas2010model}.
+Note also that the methodology introduced herein is implemented in the {\tt CDGHMM} package \citep{neal24a} for {\sf R} \citep{R23}.